 IPTI sees the networks’ recent emergence as an opportunity to explore how and why they were formed, and to examine more closely the assumptions upon which they are based.
 IPTI’s International Mediation Networks research project, funded by the Wihuri Foundation, has already begun.
 We have already learned that the existing women mediators networks vary substantially in mandate, objectives, structure, and membership, although they all generally aim to provide a platform for women mediators to be able to advance and facilitate an increase in women’s meaningful participation in peace processes, in particular at the track one level.
 The project will produce a mapping of international mediators’ networks, including all internationally operational women mediators’ networks.
 It will also produce a short documentary film, from interviews with women peacemakers about their experiences, for inspiration and learning.

-International Mediation Networks
+Research Project - International Mediation Networks

 This research project seeks to create the first mapping of existing international mediation networks, and to outline their different mandates, composition, activity areas, and goals